RennanD/fastfeet/README.md

 ```

 - For background jobs I'm using Redis with DOCKER.
-- If you don't want installing DOCKER, use convencional [Redis](https://redis.io/) installation.
+- If you don't want installing DOCKER, use convencional installation of [Redis](https://redis.io/) .

 ### Runing Redis using DOCKER: 🐋